bittoro/bittoro-data-server/README.md

 # bittoro-data-server
 Data server for BitToro Master Nodes

+Notice : Data Server does not work with restricted-rpc daemon

 Requirements:
 * Boost >= 1.66 (for boost.beast)
 * OpenSSL >= 1.1.1a (for X25519 curves)